 Lastly, there was the man looking up at a house.
 To me, this was a commentary on someone always looking for something out of their reach.
 There were a couple more like the ones below, and I would imagine these change with time.

-All in all, I liked this stop and was surprised by how great it was.
+All in all, I liked this stop and was surprised by how interesting it was.
 I expected it to be some weird stuff in the middle of the desert and left with some convictions based on the art.
-Check it out on your road trip up the 395 and let me know if you have any idea on the history.
+Check it out on your road trip up Highway 395 and let me know if you have any idea about the history of the art.